 A revenue model is the means by which a business plans to make money.
 Depending on the revenue model, which can be pretty standard or fairly complex, a company may take into consideration manufacturing, purchasing, distribution, fulfillment marketing, and other costs, until the business arrives at a profit.

 The revenue model is considered a high-level look at the revenue structure of a business.
 Within this model, a company can have a number of different revenue streams, i.e. different sources of income.

-- B2C (business to consumer eCommerce company, i.e. a company selling directly to the general public)
+- B2C (business to consumer company, i.e. a company selling directly to the general public)

-- B2B (business to business eCommerce company, such as a parts supplier selling to a manufacturer)
+- B2B (business to business company, such as a parts supplier selling to a manufacturer)

-- C2C (consumer to consumer eCommerce company, such as eBay's peer-to-peer online auctions)
+- C2C (consumer to consumer company, such as eBay's peer-to-peer online auctions)

 - C2B (consumer to business, such as a freelance writer or photographer selling their services to companies).

 A revenue model, on the other hand, outlines how a business will generate revenue from the services and products it provides.
 It focuses on how to generate income, rather than overall value.
 For those that wonder, how do ecommerce sites make money, the answer is they have a solid, sustainable revenue model.